Connecting @ Limestone

 Clubs & Organizations

-Limestone College offers many opportunities for students to get involved in leadership programs, music or religious clubs, and academic organizations related to degree programs such as Criminal Justice, Science, Business, Psychology and Social Work.
-Students can also contribute to The Calciid, the Limestone College yearbook, and The Candelabra, the student literary magazine of poems, essays, short stories, and art.
+Limestone University offers many opportunities for students to get involved in leadership programs, music or religious clubs, and academic organizations related to degree programs such as Criminal Justice, Science, Business, Psychology, and Social Work.
+Students can also contribute to The Calciid, the Limestone University yearbook, and The Candelabra, the student literary magazine of poems, essays, short stories, and art.

 We are committed to making our campus, our community, and our world a better place through community service.
 Limestone students volunteer at the Cherokee Children's Home and through the Habitat for Humanity Collegiate Challenge.
 They raise money for Disaster Relief Funds and the Muscular Dystrophy Association.
 They donate toys at the Annual Rock'n Bowl Christmas Event, and they participate in community beautification through Adopt-A-Highway.